Pirouz-Nourian/Spatial_Computing_Design_Studio20/docs/A2_Configuring/Process.md

 ![title](../img/Overzicht analyses.png)

-### Sun analysis
+### Sun access
-The sun analysis is important for placing the spaces that require most sun in those parts of the building that have most access to the sun.
+The sun access analysis is important for placing the spaces that require most sun in those parts of the building that have most access to the sun.
 Because we want the building to have an open character, it is important that there is a lot of sun and daylight.
 The required sun access is placed on a scale bar with a scale from 10 (as much indirect en direct light as possible) to 1 (no daylight needed)

+<iframe src="https://drive.google.com/file/d/1ZRZ_vMbT6kePPZcM8ElBhymZCF-Tktzc/preview" width="640" height="480"></iframe>

 ![title](../img/Volumes_Licht.png)